wdporter/i-am-that-vuepress/38-spiritual-practice-is-will-asserted-and-reasserted/readme.md

 After all, when I talk of trusting me, it is only for a short time, just enough time to start you moving.
 The more earnest you are, the less belief you need, for soon you will find your faith in me justified.
 You want me to prove to you that I am trustworthy!
 How can I and why should I?
 After all, what I am offering you is the operational approach, so current in Western science.
 When a scientist describes an experiment and its results, usually you accept his statements on trust and repeat his experiment as he describes it.
 Once you get the same or similar results, you need not trust him any more; you trust your own experience.
 Encouraged, you proceed and arrive in the end at substantially identical results.

 **Q:**&ensp;The Indian mind was made ready for metaphysical experiments by culture and nurture.
-To the Indian words like ‘direct perception of the Supreme Reälity’ make sense and bring out responses from the very depths of his beïng.
+To the Indian words like ‘direct perception of the Supreme Reality’ make sense and bring out responses from the very depths of his beïng.
 They mean little to a Westerner; even when brought up in his own variety of Christianity, he does not think beyond conformity with God’s commandments and Christ’s injunctions.
-First-hand knowledge of reälity is not only beyond ambition, but also beyond conceiving.
+First-hand knowledge of reality is not only beyond ambition, but also beyond conceiving.
 Some Indians tell me, “Hopeless.
 The Westerner will not, for he cannot.
 Tell him nothing about self-realisation; let him live a useful life and earn a rebirth in India.
 Then only will he have a chance”.
-Some say, “Reälity is for all equally, but not all are equally endowed with the capacity to grasp it.
+Some say, “Reality is for all equally, but not all are equally endowed with the capacity to grasp it.
 The capacity will come with desire, which will grow into devotion and ultimately into total self-dedication.
 With integrity and earnestness and iron determination to overcome all obstacles, the Westerner has the same chance as the Oriental man.
 All he needs is the rousing of interest”.
 To rouse his interest in self-knowledge he needs to be convinced about its advantages.

 **M:**&ensp;You believe it is possible to transmit a personal experience?